Green Center Members and Labs

 Research: Mechanisms of nuclear signaling and gene regulation by small molecules and the relationship of these signaling pathways to human diseases.
-Our focus is on two distinct, but likely related, nuclear signaling pathways controlled by estrogens and NAD.
+Our focus is on two distinct, but probably related, nuclear signaling pathways controlled by estrogens and NAD.

 Research: Using zebrafish as a genetic and developmental model in combination with mammalian systems to study transcriptional mechanisms that regulate the differentiation of hematopoietic stem cells, focusing on the interplay between different transcriptional phases.
 She will also study the epigenetic regulation affecting the Pol II elongation through chromatin and identify novel pathways interacting with the elongation machinery.

 Research: Regulation of Steroidogensis in the ovary, adrenal and placenta.
 Specifically, the regulation of CYP 17 expression.
-In addition, conducting clinical trials of women with endometriosis, uterine leiomyoma, infertility and fertility control.
+In addition, conducting clinical trials of women with endometriosis, uterine leiomyoma, infertility, and fertility control.

 Diego Castrillon, M.D., Ph.D.

 Research: The Castrillon laboratory has broad interests in the intersection of reproduction, infertility, and cancer.
 Areas of special interest include P13K/Foxo signaling in the control and preservation of the gemline and the role of the LKB1/MTOR pathway in diverse cancers of the reproductive tract.